pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/hide-delegate.md

 Set step 1

-#|en| Let's look at <i>Hide Delegate</i> using the classes representing an employee and the employee's department as an example.
+#|en| Let's look at *Hide Delegate*  using the classes representing an employee and the employee's department as an example.

 Select "manager = john.getDepartment().getManager();"